NATO allies agree to leave Afghanistan following US move | DW | 14.04.2021

 German Chancellor Angela Merkel and Biden spoke by phone on Wednesday to discuss the withdrawal.

-"The chancellor and the president exchanged views on the situation in Afghanistan and how to proceed with the NATO troop presence," government spokesperson Steffan Seibert said about the phone call.
+"The chancellor and the president exchanged views on the situation in Afghanistan and how to proceed with the NATO troop presence," government spokesperson Steffan Seibert said about the phone call, adding the two leaders committed to close cooperation in their policies towards the country.

 Afghan President Ashraf Ghani said Wednesday he also spoke with Biden about the pullout plans.